adibzailan/file_copier/README.md

 1. Select the source folder
 2. Select the destination folder
-3. Specify the files to be copied
+3. Set the synchronization interval for full syncs (real-time sync is always active)
-4. Set the copy interval
+4. Monitor the status of the synchronization process

-5. Monitor the status of the copying process
+The application will start watching the source folder for changes immediately and will perform a full sync at the specified interval.

 ## Packaging the Application